 With smaller classes taught by certified early childhood educators, a private education can work wonders for developing these essential life skills as they allow the teachers to give individualized attention to each student.

-Private schools are not at the whim of public budgets, so they can offer Music, Art, Physical Education, and even World Languages (Cedar Hill Prep teaches Spanish, French, or Arabic) at such a young age.
+Private schools are not at the whim of public budgets, so they can offer Music, Art, Physical Education, and even World Languages (Cedar Hill Prep teaches Spanish and French) at such a young age.
 Such opportunities help promote the skills that create independent thinkers and give students a head start on their education.